3lackrukh/atlas-softy-pinko-docker/README.md

-# Student Docker Practice Files
+# README for Atlas T2 Docker project #3001

+## For Peer Reviewer
+    please see included project task notes below, for explanations of my solution implementation to take into consideration when evaluating and scoring.
+    - Thank you!

 ## Introduction
-This repository contains Docker-related projects aimed at students to practice and learn about containerization, Docker basics, and microservices architecture.
+This repository contains Docker-related projects to practice and learn about containerization, Docker basics, and microservices architecture.
 Docker is a powerful tool that allows developers to package applications into containers—standalone executable packages that include everything needed to run the application, including the code, runtime, system tools, system libraries, and settings.

-In this project, you will explore Docker by setting up a simple yet comprehensive infrastructure for an application.
+In this project, I will explore Docker by setting up a simple yet comprehensive infrastructure for an application.
 This includes understanding and implementing a reverse proxy, load balancing, and managing multiple services within Docker containers.

 ## High-Level Design
 The project involves designing and deploying a multi-service application architecture using Docker.
 The setup includes: